Ryushe/todo/src/components/notes.md

 doesnt update data into json, so data is not persistant

 issues:
-  could rename <task/> -> ListItem, or something because naming a little confusing issue with moving categories, item doesnt always move
+  - could rename <task/> -> ListItem, or something because naming a little confusing
+  - need to add if task is over category it adds to it as well

+  - issue with moving categories, item doesnt always move
     - think I can look at the list ex where it checks if above / below and updates accord
+    - SOLUTION: whin the top cat is over the bottom cat

 todo:
+  general:
+    - make css area draggable on the obj
+    - add to json {checked: true/false}
+    - now passing data to category container, could only pass the

   list.jsx:
   category.jsx:
   task.jsx: